n0spaces/MorshuTalk/README.md

 I'll improve this readme later when the project becomes more stable.

 ## Running
-Install the packages in `requirements.txt`, then run `py gui` to load the GUI.
+Install the packages in `requirements.txt`, then run `python morshutalkgui` to load the GUI.

 Right now, this repo's root directory must be in PYTHONPATH for it to work.
 (PyCharm does this automatically.)
 In Windows, you can do this with `set PYTHONPATH=%PATH%;%PYTHONPATH%;`.